Linear economy vs circular economy: Key differences and how to make the change

 4. Business model

-The current linear economic model focuses on products, which are produced, used, and then thrown away as waste.
+The current linear economic model focuses on products that are produced, used, and then thrown away as waste.

-The circular model focuses on services instead, offering a single service that can be used by many instead of the same product replicated for multiple individuals.
+The circular model focuses on services by offering a single service that many can use instead of the same product replicated for multiple individuals.

 Transitioning from a linear to a circular economy

 Given the planet’s limited resources, the environmental impacts of the traditional linear economy business model are concerning.
-Government, companies, and consumers each have a crucial role to play when transitioning from a linear to a circular model of production and consumption.
+Governments, companies, and consumers each have a crucial role when transitioning from a linear to a circular model of production and consumption.

 The shift to circularity goes beyond recycling and reusing materials.
 It requires a meticulous evaluation of the impact products and their components have in every step of their lifecycle.
 It needs actions and policies in place to succeed.

-There are many ways to incorporate circular practices into a company.
+There are many ways to incorporate circular practices in business.
 Collaboration between businesses and stakeholders across the value chain and a consumer mindset change is essential.

 The United Nations Environment Programme (UNEP) explores some key drivers that businesses may consider when transitioning to more circular business models: